Those Who Serve

 Ed received his undergraduate degree from Xavier University in Cincinnati and his law degree from the University of Kentucky.
 He practices law in Northern Kentucky.
 Ed and his wife Kathy live in Edgewood, Ky.
 Ed and Kathy each have a gay son, and they are very proud of both of them.
 Ed also has a daughter and son-in-law, and Ed and Kathy have one grandson.
 Ed has participated in numerous parish activities and is involved in a number of community organizations.
 He serves as the first lay Chair of St. Charles Care Center, Inc. Ed and Kathy host Catholics Embracing the LGBT Community, a support group for parents of LGBT individuals in Northern Kentucky.

-Deacon Steve Hester, Rhode Island
+Deacon Steve Hester, KENTUCKY

 Betty Dirr, Ohio